 Step 2: Organise the details of your placement with your employer, including:

 - The logistics of your placement (e.g. the dates and hours you will work).

 - A system to record your hours worked.

 - Your insurance for the work experience placement.
-ALL students need to be insured.
 Find out if your employer provides insurance.
 If they don’t, you will need ANU insurance.
-You will need to complete the ANU insurance student work placement form and have it approved by the Associate Dean, Education.
+You will need to complete the CECS Risk Assessment Form (provided within the ENGN3100 Report Template) and have it approved by the the College.

 - For engineering students: make sure to also talk to your employer about the ways you will meet the Engineers Australia Stage 1 Competencies during your placement.
-Remember, you must be supervised by an accredited engineer.
+Remember, you must be supervised by a practicing engineer.

 DURING YOUR PLACEMENT